TonyBUK/AoC/README.md

     TOTAL = (N * (N+1)) / 2

 i.e. the value of N is no longer important, it will always take the same amount of time to solve (in Big O notation, this would be O(1), i.e. the time to process remains constant).
+If it doesn't make sense initially looking at it, I'd recommend seeing how it relates to the rectangle of green/brown dots on the Wikipedia page, as this is a great visual representation of what the algorithm is actually doing and why it works for a Triangle Number.

 Personally I tend to bias towards the Algorithmic solutions *unless* the Mathematical one is relatively common or if I've been forced down that route due to the Algorithmic approach being impractical.
 As a bench mark for me, yes, I'll typically spot applications of triangle numbers, no, I won't typically spot applications of Chinese Remainder Theorem.

 If I'm aware that there was a super maths'y solution to a puzzle that I missed, I'll link it for each day I'm aware of, but this won't be exhaustive, and will typically only be for 2020/2021 since that's when I started actively participating in AoC, whereas 2015-2019 was me solving these way after the fact, meaning I wasn't *as* interested in other peoples solutions.